C6WX/Group-7-2/README.md

 Something that didn't go well when working on the project was the lack of communication.
 Communication can be difficult in a group of seven people so that's why we made a Trello board and a milanote and also assigned tasks to each team member but even after that only three of us seemed to be communicating.
 This led to 3D assets starting to be created within the last two weeks, leaving the designers to have to use prefabs and the animator to not have any assets to animate.

-What I would do differently next time is I would plan more progress meetings for the whole group so that everyone knew what needed to be done at the time and to see how everyone was doing and what had been done so far.
+What I would do differently next time I would plan more progress meetings for the whole group so that everyone knew what needed to be done at the time and to see how everyone was doing and what had been done so far.
 Also, I would start programming sooner as I feel that we left programming too late and some key features, such as my pushing and pulling box script, needed to be removed within the last week as they were clunky and didn't work.
 ## Bibliography

 ### Research